foldda/charian/README.md

 # What Is Charian

-**Charian** (pronounced /ka-ri-en/) is a lightweight, dependency-free serialization library for instant cross-application communication.
-It is purpsoely designed for applications whose data models evolve independently.
+**Charian** (pronounced /ka-ri-en/) is a lightweight, dependency-free serialization library for cross-application communication.
+It is designed for applications whose data models evolve independently.

-Unlike Protocol Buffers, Avro, or JSON Schema, which require adopting to a complex framework for shared schema definitions, code generation, and schema-version management, Charian serialization uses application-controlled data-model resolution which has these benefits:
+Charian puts data-model resolution in application code, giving developers direct control over how objects are packed and restored:

-- **No schema, no code gen** — no `.proto` or `.avsc` files, no code generation, and no schema registry to keep in sync.
+- **No required external schema files or code generation** — define mappings in application code without requiring `.proto` or `.avsc` files, generated bindings, or a schema registry.
-- **Resilience to data-model changes** — a field added, removed, or reordered in a data model on one side does not break the other.
+- **Application-controlled compatibility** — preserve stable field positions or use version-aware mappings to accommodate data-model changes.
-- **Multiple versions side by side** — the receiving application can dynamically choose which version to use.
+- **Multiple versions side by side** — the receiving application can identify each version and apply the appropriate mapping.
 - **Tiny footprint** — approximately 800 lines of code and zero third-party dependencies.

+Applications still need a data contract: agreement about field positions, meanings, types, and version handling.
+That contract can live in packing and unpacking code or in optional schema objects interpreted at runtime.
+Charian does not require external schema files, but it does not eliminate the need to interpret data consistently or make arbitrary changes automatically compatible.

 ### Serialization by self-binding